Corey Seager Player Props: Rangers vs. Marlins

 Corey Seager At The Plate

-- Seager has driven home a run in 33 games this year (48.5%), including more than one RBI in 20.6% of his games and producing three or more of his team's runs on nine occasions..
+- Seager has an RBI in 34 of 69 games this season, with multiple RBI in 14 of them.
+He has also driven home three or more of his team's runs in nine contests.

-- He has scored a run in 33 games this season, with multiple runs 14 times.
+- He has scored a run in 34 games this year, with multiple runs 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.